hossam7amdy/software-development/09-mysql-for-developers/2-indexes/README.md

 ### Rules for composite indexes

-- _Left-to-right_, no skipping: MySQL can only access the index in order, starting from the leftmost column and moving to the right.
+- **Left-to-right, no skipping**: MySQL can only access the index in order, starting from the leftmost column and moving to the right.
 It can't skip columns in the index.
 - _Stops at the first range_: MySQL stops using the index after the first range condition encountered.

 ### Analyzing index usage